 - Be more precise and specific in reference (personal, object concepts, time, place, rational, etc.) than everyday English.

 - Be more complex syntactically.
 Be more dependent on "text" than on "context" for interpretation.

 - Be more cognitively demanding than everyday English.
 Use distinctively grammatical constructions and devices, vocabulary, rhetorical conventions and disclosure markers, but not always.

 - Be learned in school - - but not without instructional attention.

 Students' learn academic English through specific EL instruction and in regular classrooms using appropriately modified materials.

 There are now more than 750 students representing 52 different languages attending Sun Prairie Schools.
-The backgrounds of English language learners are as varied as the languages they speak:
+The backgrounds of English learners are as varied as the languages they speak: